stefonarch/LXQt-Wayland-files/lxqt-panel.md

 ...
 ```

-On labwc you can use `wlrctl toplevel minimize state:inactive` but it will minimize all applications and stop.
+On labwc you can use `wlrctl toplevel minimize state:inactive && wlrctl toplevel minimize state:active` as command in the custom command widget but this will just minimize all applications but not toggle it.